-Returning students who do not complete an application by May 15, 2017 on time may be subject to a \$1,000 penalty, which includes a reduction in the amount of Wesleyan Scholarship funds they receive.
-If a returning student does not complete the application by July 15, 2017, the penalty will be increased to \$2,000.
-A penalty will not be assessed for a late Noncustodial Parent's Profile or parent requesting a federal tax filing extension (please send us a copy of your extension to the Office of Financial Aid prior to the May 15th application deadline)..
-Wesleyan reserves the right to withhold institutional funds if any financial aid application is completed after August 1, 2017.
+Returning students who do not complete an application by January 15, 2019 on time may be subject to a \$1,000 penalty.
+The penalty may result in a reduction in the amount of Wesleyan Scholarship funds the student receives.
+If a returning student does not complete the application by May 15, 2019, the penalty may be increased to \$2,000.
+Wesleyan reserves the right to withhold institutional funds if any financial aid application is completed after August 1, 2019.

-Students must notify the Office of Financial Aid anytime a change occurs in the number of family members enrolled in college.
+Students must notify the Financial Aid Office anytime a change occurs in the number of family members enrolled in college.